|(require struct-plus-plus)||package: struct-plus-plus|

 Regarding #:auto: The per-field default syntax that struct++ provides is strictly superior to #:auto, so there is no need to provide it.
 Furthermore, auto fields come with the restriction that they cannot have values provided at construction time – it’s not a default, it’s a "here’s this field that is automagically generated and you can’t do anything but read it".
 This would substantially complicate generating the keyword constructor, since the macro would need to locate all fields that were auto and then exclude them from the constructor.
 Furthermore, it wouldn’t be sensible for an auto field to have a default value, contract, wrapper, or functional setter, so there would need to be an entirely separate field syntax and then many additional checks.
 The costs of supporting #:auto far outweigh the marginal value.

 Regarding #:mutable: Supporting this one would be straightforward, so not supporting it is a deliberate choice.
 The functional setters that struct++ provides should satisfy nearly all the same use cases as the #:mutable field option, and it’s still possible to use the struct-level #:mutable option if you really want to mutate.
 Mutation should be avoided in general, so leaving out the #:mutable field option seems like a good decision.

 The words ’shoulders of giants’ apply here.
 I would like to offer great thanks to:

 Greg Hendershott, for his "Fear of Macros" essay

-With great thanks to Greg Hendershott for his "Fear of Macros" essay, and to Alexis King for teaching me a lot about macros on the racket-users list (especially this post) and providing the struct-update module which gave me a lot of inspiration.
+Alexis King (aka lexi-lambda), for teaching me a lot about macros on the racket-users list (especially this post) and providing the struct-update module which gave me a lot of inspiration

-And, as always, to the dev team who produced and maintains Racket.
+And, as always, to the dev team who produced and maintain Racket.
 You guys rule and we wouldn’t be here without you.